-Clearly, Eq.(\ref{eq_tnb_p}) satisfies Eq.(\ref{eq_10}), but it is more strict than Eq.(\ref{eq_10}) as the $\nabla_{\theta}g$ term always exists during the optimization of TNB.
+Clearly, Eq.(\ref{eq_tnb_p}) satisfies the constraints but it is more strict than it as the $\nabla_{\theta}g$ term always exists during the optimization of TNB.
 Based on TNB, we provide a revised approach, named Constrained Task Novel Bisector (CTNB), which resembles better with FDM.
 Specifically, when $g>0$, CTNB will not apply $\nabla_{\theta}g$ on $g$.
 It is clear that TNB is a special case of CTNB when the novelty threshold $r_0$ is set to infinity.
 We note that in both TNB and CTNB, the learning stride is fixed to be $\frac{|\nabla_{\theta}f| + |\nabla_{\theta}g|}{2}$ and may lead to problem when $\nabla_{\theta}f\rightarrow0$, where the final optimization result will rely heavily on the selection of $g$, i.e., the shape of $g$ is crucial for the success of this approach.
 We propose CTNB in our work, as a constrained optimization vairant of TNB, to demonstrate the importance of the constrained optimization perspective in novelty seeking, however, we do not in practice observe such a method achieves satisfactory performance.

 \paragraph{IPD: Interior Point Method}